scikit-learn/blog/_posts/2022-02-08-performances.md

   {% include postauthor.html %}
 </div>

-scikit-learn has been around for more than 10 years.
-Yet, scikit-learn has some room to maneuver when it comes to performance.
+For more than 10 years, scikit-learn has been bringing machine learning and data science to the world.
+Since then, the library always aimed to deliver quality implementations to its users.

-This series of blog post aims at explaining the on-going work of the scikit-learn developers to boost the library's performance.
+This series of blog post aims at explaining the on-going work of the scikit-learn developers to boost the performances of the library.

 <span style="background-color: #CAE9F5;">  [Read more online](https://jjerphan.xyz/sklearn-perf.html) </span>